Performance appraisal: Legal implications

 When performance appraisals are not carried out appropriately, legal issues could result that place the organization at risk.
 Performance appraisals are used in organizational disciplinary programs as well as for promotional decisions within the organization.
 The improper application and utilization of performance appraisals can affect employees negatively and lead to legal action against the organization.

 There are federal laws addressing fair employment practices, and this also concerns performance appraisal.
 Discrimination can occur within predictions of performance and evaluations of job behaviors.
 The revision of many court cases has revealed the involvement of alleged discrimination which was often linked to the assessment of the employee's job performance.
 Some of the laws which protect individuals against discrimination include Title VII of the Civil Rights Act of 1964, the Civil Rights Act of 1991, the Age Discrimination in Employment Act (ADEA), and the Americans with Disabilities Act (ADA).
 Lawsuits may also result from charges of an employer's negligence, defamation, or misrepresentation.
 Appraisal criteria for legally sound performance appraisals include appraisal that is objective, job-related, behavior-based, within the control of the ratee, and related to specific functions rather than a global assessment.
-Some appraisal procedure suggestions for a legally sound performance appraisals to standardize operations, communicate formally with employees, provide information of performance deficits and give opportunities to employees to correct those deficits, give employees access to appraisal results, provide written instructions for the training of raters, and use multiple, diverse and unbiased raters.
+Some appraisal procedure suggestions for legally sound performance appraisals to standardize operations, communicate formally with employees, provide information of performance deficits and give opportunities to employees to correct those deficits, give employees access to appraisal results, provide written instructions for the training of raters, and use multiple, diverse and unbiased raters.

 The Employment Opportunity Commission (EEOC) guidelines apply to any selection procedure that is used for making employment decisions, not only for hiring, but also for promotion, demotion, transfer, layoff, discharge, or early retirement.
 Therefore, employment appraisal procedures must be validated like tests or any other selection device.
 Employers who base their personnel decisions on the results of a well-designed performance review program that includes formal appraisal interviews are much more likely to be successful in defending themselves against claims of discrimination.